Climate Change Is Bad. But It’s Perfect for One Thing: Hunger

 5. Economic instability is both a cause and effect of hunger.

 Poor communities lack the resources and assets to cope with the impact of climate extremes.
 For them, there is no such thing as home owner’s insurance.

 When disaster strikes, they are at a distinct disadvantage in the long, slow process of rebuilding their lives, which makes economic instability and hunger quick to follow.

 Climate extremes set the stage for widespread food insecurity and civil conflict.
 The United Nations World Food Programme (WFP)’s resilience programs tackle these extremes from every angle possible.
 Here are just a few:

 - Food for Assets | Food for Assets provides food to people in exchange for work on community assets like bridges, dams and irrigation systems.
 These projects help communities withstand extreme weather and have extra benefits like promoting nutrition and gender equality.

 - Land Rehabilitation | The U.N.
 World Food Programme helps communities restore degraded land, diversify their crops and build community gardens.
 One project in South Sudan increased agricultural land by 27 percent in just two years to the equivalent of more than 15,000 football fields.

 - Food Waste | In Sub-Saharan Africa, farmers lose up to 40 percent of their harvest during the dry season, which continues to last longer every year.
 Air-tight bins now allow them to cope with the lack of rain and store their grain for months on end, cutting their losses to less than 2 percent.

 YOU can help support these efforts.
-Climate changing isn’t coming.
-It’s already here.
-To see more about the work WFP is doing to help people cope, visit our Climate Change & Hunger issue hub.
+Climate starves the most vulnerable people in the world.
+To learn more about the work the U.N.
+World Food Programme is doing to help people recover from and build resilience to extreme weather, visit our Climate Change & Hunger issue hub.